-In a global economy, employers in the greater Houston area understand the importance of being able to hire talented employees who can enter the United States expeditiously and with certainty.
+In a global economy, employers in the greater Houston area understand the importance of being able to hire talented employees who can enter the United States expeditiously and with certainty through business visas.
+Our experienced Shenandoah immigration attorneys can help.

 Luis F. Hess represents employers who want to sponsor a foreign national to either work temporarily in the United States or to become a permanent resident based on a permanent job offer.
-He works closely with foreign investors and local business owners to help them accomplish their business-related immigration goals during each stage of the process.
+Our Texas-based immigration lawyer works closely with foreign investors and local business owners to help them accomplish their business-related immigration goals during each stage of the process.

 Luis F. Hess, PLLC helps clients on properly filing both employment-based visas and green cards.
 He helps employers with PERM processing of labor certification, immigrant petitions for alien workers, and other documents that may be required for an employee to legally work in the United States.